martdegraaf/martdegraaf.github.io/src/blog/content/posts/angular-global-singleton/index.md

 }
 ```

+## Benefits

+The move of this duplicate code over all projects also resulted in a higher code coverage and less stress to test the same code over and over again, and creating variants of the same code.
+It feels a lot like the Loki show of Disney+ where there are multiple Lokis in the same universe.
+We just restored the sacred timeline by implementing and using the package.

+## Drawbacks

+The drawback is that we have a global singleton that listens to router events.
+This can be a performance issue when you have a lot of subscriptions.
+Also the code is not as explicit as it was before.
+This can be a problem when you are debugging the application.
+You will have to look at the `provideRouteHandler` method to see what is happening.

+We also made it very easy to add more services to the route handling.
+It still can be possible to create duplicate own implementations and when updating the package, the application will break.
+This is a risk we took and we are aware of it.

+# endnotes

+This design was my idea but i implemented it with a colleague, so he has some of the credit of the code in this post.
+Thanks to him.

 __This blogpost is the first blog post using my new Dygma Defy keyboard.
 I did not edit the layers yet just trying to get used to the keyboard.__